The third UK lockdown is here to stay for a while, with a big question mark hanging over when the restrictions will be eventually lifted.

 Any kind of social mixing with people that you don't live with or aren't in a support bubble, or childcare bubble with, is not allowed either inside or outside.

 Although, you can meet for exercise with one other person from outside your household if you keep at a 2 metre distance at all times.
+You also must stay local for all exercise (opens in new tab) and remain around the area that you live.
 All team sports events are off the table, however, with golf courses and outdoor swimming pools closed.

 All retail and hospitality venues must close

 For the foreseeable, going out to a restaurant to the pub, staying in a hotel and going shopping are all off the table.
 This is because...